-To read array data from the outputs, the system must drive the OE# and appropriate CE#f1/CE#f2 (PDL129 only) pins to $V{1L}$ .
-CE#f1 and CE#f2 are the power control and for PDL129 select the lower (CE#f1) or upper (CE#f2) halves of the device.
+To read array data from the outputs, the system must drive the OE# and appropriate CE# pins to VIL.
+CE# is the power control.
 OE# is the output control and gates array data to the output pins.
-WE# should remain at $V{1H}$ .
+WE# should remain at VIH.